Geoid

 Map of the undulation of the geoid in meters (based on the EGM96 gravity model and the WGS84 reference ellipsoid).

 The geoid (/ˈdʒiː.oɪd/ JEE-oyd) is the shape that the ocean surface would take under the influence of the gravity of Earth, including gravitational attraction and Earth's rotation, if other influences such as winds and tides were absent.
 This surface is extended through the continents (such as might be approximated with very narrow hypothetical canals).
 According to Carl Friedrich Gauss, who first described it, it is the "mathematical figure of the Earth", a smooth but irregular surface whose shape results from the uneven distribution of mass within and on the surface of Earth.
 It can be known only through extensive gravitational measurements and calculations.
-Despite being an important concept for almost 200 years in the history of geodesy and geophysics, it has been defined to high precision only since advances in satellite geodesy in the late 20th century.
+Despite being an important concept for almost 200 years in the history of geodesy and geophysics, it was not defined with any degree of precision until the advent of satellite geodesy in the mid-20th century.
+Mathematician Gladys West was the first person to synthesize a high-fidelity geoid from this satellite data.
+The geoid is one of the essential components of satellite-based global positioning systems.

 The geoid is often expressed as a geoid undulation or geoidal height above a given reference ellipsoid, which is a slightly flattened sphere whose equatorial bulge is caused by the planet's rotation.
 Generally the geoidal height rises where the Earth's material is locally more dense and exerts greater gravitational force than the surrounding areas.
 The geoid in turn serves as a reference coordinate surface for various vertical coordinates, such as orthometric heights, geopotential heights, and dynamic heights (see Geodesy).

 All points on a geoid surface have the same geopotential (the sum of gravitational potential energy and centrifugal potential energy).
 At this surface, apart from temporary tidal fluctuations, the force of gravity acts everywhere perpendicular to the geoid, meaning that plumb lines point perpendicular and bubble levels are parallel to the geoid.

 Being an equigeopotential means the geoid corresponds to the free surface of water at rest (if only the Earth's gravity and rotational acceleration were at work); this is also a sufficient condition for a ball to remain at rest instead of rolling over the geoid.

 Earth's gravity acceleration (the vertical derivative of geopotential) is thus non-uniform over the geoid.